googlefonts/googlefonts.github.io/gf-guide/production.md

         - For formats that do not currently offer a script-based conversion method (such as `.vfc` for `Fontlab 7`+ and `.fcp` for `FontCreator`), please include both the source and an exported interchange file, such as `.ufo`, in the repository.

 -   **Fonts should be built using open-source tools.** This ensures that they can be built under the same conditions on any platform.
-See [the chapter about building fonts](build.md) for more information.

 -   **Fonts should be built in one step.** All GF font production tools can be run from the command line.
 This allows to use them to generate font families by running a single command.
     <br>